-This minor will prepare pre-professionals and practitioners to respond to child maltreatment in an ethical and culturally sensitive manner.
-Understanding factors which lead to child maltreatment and existing responses within the context of interdisciplinary settings will be covered.
+This Child Advocacy Studies minor will prepare pre-professionals and practitioners to respond to child maltreatment in an ethical and culturally sensitive manner.

 Department of Sociology, Anthropology and Social Work